bitbonsai/telescopy/README.md

 Sets a base wait time in ms between requests.
 Can be randomized by adding randWaitTime

 #### options.randWaitTime `int`, `optional`, `default: 0`
 Sets a random wait time in ms, which is added to the base wait time.
 Example: if you want between 1 and 3 sec wait time, use baseWaitTime: 1000, randWaitTime: 2000

+#### options.aggressiveUrlSanitation `bool`, `optional`, `default: false`
+Enables a more thorough sanitation or urls that can be required due to intentional link mangling.
+Removes non-printable and entities (as "%A0") from the pathname.

 #### options.filterByUrl `function`, `optional`, `@param {Object} parsedUrl`
 Hook for filtering URLs.
 Must return true if the URL should be downloaded or false if not.